mbukatov/tendrl-wiki/Multinode-Glusterfs-with-All-in-1-Tendrl-for-Monitoring-Vagrant---Intern-Edition---Notes.md

 $ ssh-keygen
 $ cat /root/.ssh/id_rsa.pub
 ```
-Copy the contents of this file to your clipboard
+Copy the contents of this file to your clipboard.

 ### Step 5
-On all nodes, run `$ ssh-keygen`, then paste your clipbaord contents (SSH key from node0) into a new file located at /root/.ssh/authorized_keys
+On all nodes, run `$ ssh-keygen`, then paste your clipboard contents (SSH key from node0) into a new file located at `/root/.ssh/authorized_keys`

 ### Step 6
 On *all* nodes, do the following:

-- Edit /etc/ssh/sshd_config such that the following settings are configured
+- Edit `/etc/ssh/sshd_config` such that the following settings are configured
 	- Permit root login yes
 	- RSAAuthentication yes
 	- Pubkey Authentication yes
 	- PasswordAuth no

-- Edit /etc/hosts such that each node has the ip address of the others follwed by the node name
+- Edit `/etc/hosts` such that each node has the ip address of the others follwed by the node name
 	- ip addresses can be found `$ ip a`

 - Run `$ service sshd restart`